Small Community Committee

 The Small Community Committee delivers technical information on current water and wastewater treatment issues to small communities and small flow facilities.
 It is typically comprised of 8-15 members from both the public and private sectors, including regulators, town and city employees, consultants, operators, and technical representatives.
 The committee meets several times per year to develop specialty conferences that are accessible, affordable, and specifically designed for small communities, and to develop and conduct a session at the NEWEA Annual Conference that focuses on an issue relevant and timely to small communities.

-Kurt Mailman, Vice Chair
+Kurt Mailman, Chair

 What does the Small Community Committee do?